-Yup, literally a whole stack of (low FODMAP) pancakes… just for you!
+Yup, literally a whole stack of GAPS-friendly and low FODMAP pancakes… just for you!

 Believe it or not, these low-fodmap butternut squash pancakes have been a regular staple for me on and off for many years, and I’m confident that by now many of my family members and clients love them just as much as I do.

 I first discovered butternut squash pancakes back in 2014, when I began a “real food” journey to help balance and heal my digestion and immune system… but I soon grew fond of the entire experience from a culinary standpoint!

 This GAPS-friendly, low FODMAP pancake recipe is sweet and savory, nourishing and satisfying, grounding and hearty.
 Who knew a low FODMAP breakfast could become a source of “comfort food” during the fall and winter months?!
 (This recipe is even kid-approved which I discovered last Easter, when my cousin’s three-year-old son ate a stack of these for dinner.)

 - Nutritionally speaking, I love this meal because it’s high in protein, low in glycemic index, diabetic-friendly and easy to digest.

 - One serving (about 5-6 pancakes) gives us a full serving of veggies, 13 grams of complete protein, a heaping dose of potassium, and the orange antioxidant pigment beta-carotene.

 - If squash isn’t your thing, you can also make this recipe using sweet potatoes (also considered low FODMAP) instead of squash.

 - If you’re allergic to nuts, you can use or sunflower seed butter or coconut manna (also considered low FODMAP and GAPS friendly) instead of nut butter.

 This recipe is incredibly versatile!
 No matter how you decide to make it, I promise these pancakes will energize and sustain you through at least 3 to 4 hours before you start feeling hungry again.